-Isn’t it confusing enough as it is…?
-You’re right.
+Who can understand all these labels anyway…?
+You might be right.
 So why does VAUDE have its own label?

 Each Green Shape product must be easy to maintain and clean, and cannot require dry cleaning.

-The Economy for the Common Good, an initiative that analyzes companies on a qualitative level, has rated VAUDE as exemplary in the area of “Ecological Design of Products”.
-The positive influence of VAUDE on the “increasing of social and ecological standards in the branch” of the entire outdoor sector is also highlighted – see more at: "Economy for the Common Good".
+The Economy for the Common Good, an initiative that analyzes corporate responsibility, has rated VAUDE as “exemplary” in the category “Ecological Design of Products.”
+VAUDE’s positive influence on “raising social and environmental industry standards” in the entire outdoor sector was also highlighted – see Economy for the Common Good